kubeshop/monokle/docs/templates.md

 ## **What types of templates exist?**

-Monokle 1.5.0 introduces vanilla templates and referenced Helm Chart templates.
+Monokle Desktop has vanilla templates and referenced Helm Chart templates.

 ### **Vanilla Templates**